jimniels/blog/src/client/posts/2013-03-08-coming-to-appreciate-art.md

 ---
-title: Coming to Appreciate Art
-tags: thoughts
 redirect_from: /posts/coming-to-appreciate-art/
 ---

+#thoughts

+# Coming to Appreciate Art

 I have a confession: for some time now I've been cynical of art.
 More specifically modern art.
 For example, here is a piece of art I encountered at the Museum of Modern Art in New York City: